silascutler/stalkerware-urls/README.md

 ```
 https://raw.githubusercontent.com/GIJack/stalkerware-urls/shove_it_in_your_pi-hole/stalkerware_subdomains.pi_hole
 ```

+then under Tools -> Update Gravity

+Hit the "Update" button to actually pull the list.

 if you forked this, substitute "GIJack" with your github username.

 Maintain the proccessed list, everytime you make a change